-• The notice of proceedings was served on the tenant before the first anniversary of the date of the conviction, or where that conviction was appealed, the day on which the appeal was dismissed or abandoned.
+The notice of proceedings was served on the tenant before the first anniversary of the date of the conviction, or where that conviction was appealed, the day on which the appeal was dismissed or abandoned.

-8. RIGHT OF APPEAL
+9. RIGHT OF APPEAL

-A tenant who disagrees with our decision to raise court proceedings can seek a judicial review of the decision and/or defend the repossession action
+A tenant who disagrees with our decision to raise court proceedings can seek a judicial review of the landlords decision to seek a court order and/or defend the repossession action.

-9 COMMITTEE REPORTING
+10 COMMITTEE REPORTING

-- 9.1 The Housing Manager will report quarterly to the Housing Services Sub-Committee on the following; - Number of streamlined eviction actions raised - Number of streamlined actions resulting in eviction
+- 10.1 The Director of Housing will report quarterly to the Housing Services Sub-Committee on the following; - Number of streamlined eviction actions raised - Number of streamlined actions resulting in eviction

-10 CONFIDENTIALITY
+11 CONFIDENTIALITY